-This photograph by an alert citizen—Abhay Azad—is haunting me.
+This photograph by Abhay Azad is haunting me.
 As soon as I saw this photograph, I rushed to the venue to meet this tree.
 My parents left us without any will and I know how difficult the life ahead is without a will.

-The photograph of this half-cut tree has many meanings for me — vulgar display of power, road to somewhere or nowhere, journey is process, tale of valor and sacrifice, helplessness, transformation, and of course the simplest of all of it; deforestation.
-But, I am sure something is about to happen; something is on the way.
+The photograph of this half-cut tree has many meanings for me — vulgar display of power, the road to somewhere or nowhere, the journey is a process, a tale of valor and sacrifice, helplessness, transformation, and of course the simplest of all of it; deforestation.
+But, I’m sure something is about to happen; something is on the way.

 - I want my visible assets to be given to the poor employees of the contractor of municipal authority.
-They’re are poor and each and every part of me might bring in prosperous for their family.
+They’re filthy poor and every part of me might bring in prosperity for their family.
 I want all my visible assets to be of use to someone or the other.

 - I want people to address me as a martyr.
-I have lived all my life for service and I want to die in service.
-I am a green-warrior.
+I’ve lived all my life for service and I want to die in service.
+I’m a green-warrior.

-- It will be great if some of my torso can be used to build little homes for the birds that I hosted.
+- It’ll be great if some of my body can be used to build little homes for the birds that I hosted.
 They’re my family and I don’t want them to be homeless again.

-- I understand, that I had to leave.
-Everyone has to leave one day but I am proud to be sacrificed in service of my country, in service to my people, in service of development.
+- I understand, that I’d to leave.
+Everyone has to leave one day but I am proud to be sacrificed in the service of my country, in service to my people, in the service of development.

-- I want the current and next generation to cultivate more green-warriors like me that can lay down their life in the service of nation.
+- I want the current and next generation to cultivate more green-warriors like me that can lay down their lives in the service of the nation.

-- I am being sacrificed for progress and I wish my people, whom I served all my life, to progress not only materialistically but also morally, holistically and spiritually.
-I don’t have any regret from the people who have given me an opportunity to be a martyr.
+- I’m being sacrificed for progress and I wish my people, whom I served all my life, to progress not only materialistically but also morally, holistically, and spiritually.
+I don’t have any regret for the people who have allowed me to be a martyr.
 I share my gratitude and forgive them.

 This tree has been a giver all its life and will continue to give, forever.
 In the last moment also, it was sharing its gratitude and thinking of contribution.

 It shall never die.
-You and me will die, it shall never die — givers never die.
+You and I’ll die, it shall never die — givers never die.